yuantianle/yuantianle.github.io/docs/3_C++/Design_Pattern/basic.md

     For any extension, the class should be "open-minded"; For any edition, the class should be "enclosed".

-    - **Open-minded** (developing status): add new methods and attributes, and rewrite superclass.
+    - **"Open-minded"** (developing status): add new methods and attributes, and rewrite superclass.
-    - **Enclosed** (releasing status): interfaces have been defined, and behaviors will not be edited anymore.
+    - **"Enclosed"** (releasing status): interfaces have been defined, and behaviors will not be edited anymore.
     - ***Note**: when the class itself has some bugs, directly edit it instead of create new subclasses.

     === "Before"